zhon/mockist-style-javascript-tdd-kata/README.md

 * **Tests are in test/greeter-test.js**
 * **Application code is in lib/greeter.js**

-What is buster? **buster.js is the javascript testing framework we are using for this kata.**
+What is buster? **buster.js is the javascript testing framework I am using for this kata.**

 How do you run the tests? **Open greeter-test.html in Chrome or Firefox (not IE).**